Nettly Burn Renewable Energy Park

 Why this site?

-The Energy Park proposal includes:
+The Energy Park proposal comprises two main elements:

-• The precise grid connection route has not yet been identified but the development will be connected to the substation in Dunfermline
+The precise grid connection route has not yet been identified but the development will be connected to the substation in Dunfermline

 Do we need solar farms and Battery Storage facilities in Scotland?